CoffeeeAtNight/MilkyTeadrop_Bot/README.md

 # MilkyTeadrop Discord Bot

 MilkyTeadrop is a Discord bot designed to provide image generation and Q&A services.
-It interfaces with a Rust backend server for processing and forwarding questions to a Python-based AI Service exposing a Rest-API for image generation.
+It interfaces with a Rust backend server for processing and forwarding questions to a local LLM and prompts a Python-based AI Service exposing a Rest-API for image generation.
 It also utilizes a custom-written remote UNIX-based fileserver via REST-API to persist and retrieve images.

 ## Features